dagwieers/asciidoc-vim/README.txt

  - Better and more colors facilitate reading and editing
  - Links and email addresses are underlined
  - Admonitions look nicer

+The reason why this syntax file looks better is because it does not stick to the provided styles (that mostly maps to programming languages and therefor is pretty limited).

 == Installing the asciidoc.vim file